luan/factory-palette/README.md

-# Factorio-QuickItemSearch
+# Factorio Palette
-Factorio mod - quickly search for items in your inventory or connected logistic network.
+Factorio mod - Your shortcut to everything.